Belgian connection: three held in Brussels over Paris attacks

 Proportional to its 11 million population, of whom half a million are Muslim, Belgium has been the European country which has contributed the most foreign fighters to the civil war in Syria -- over 300 by official estimates a year ago -- and it has figured in many Islamist attacks and plots across the continent.

-Many international security experts have long seen Belgium, with its Muslim population, fragmented state structures resulting from bitter divisions between French- and Dutch-speakers and a history as a market for firearms, both legal and illegal, as an "Achilles heel" of violence Islam across Europe.

-A prominent, Moroccan-born member of the group behind the 2004 Madrid train bombings that killed 191 was from Molenbeek.

-The area has been connected with two attacks in France this year.
+Molenbeek has been connected with two attacks in France this year alone.
 Security officials have said the Islamist who killed people at a Paris kosher grocery in January at the time of the attack on the magazine Charlie Hebdo acquired weapons in the district.
 So too did the man overpowered in August on a Thalys high-speed train from Brussels to Paris before he killed anyone.

-An alleged plot to attack Belgian police in January, which was broken up by raids in which two men were killed in the eastern town of Verviers, had connections to Molenbeek.
-And a Frenchman accused of shooting dead four people last year at the Jewish Museum in Brussels also spent time in the area.
+An alleged plot to attack Belgian police stations in January, which was broken up by raids in which two men were killed in the eastern town of Verviers, had connections to Molenbeek.
+And a Frenchman accused of shooting dead four people last year at the Jewish Museum in the Belgian capital also spent time in the area.

 BELGIUM

-One international security expert said: "Belgium is a bit the Achilles heel of Europe."
-Another, Rafaello Pantucci of London's Royal United Services Institute, said: "The networks between France and Belgium have been very tight for some time."
+One international security expert said, "Belgium is a bit the Achilles heel of Europe."
+Another, Rafaello Pantucci of London's Royal United Services Institut, said: "The networks between France and Belgium have been very tight for some time."

-Michel said: "Belgium has a central position at the heart of Europe, a small country whose local scale favors the movement of people with hostile intent," he said.
-But he insisted his center-right coalition, in power for a year, was tackling that.

-The problem of young men returning radicalized, and with skills in handling automatic weapons remained, however, Michel, 39, said: "It's always possible to slip through the net."

-His interior minister, Jan Jambon, told Belgian television he believed Brussels and Molenbeek in particular was a problem and that he would personally take charge of sorting out issues in a neighborhood which conservative critics view as an example of failed left-wing experiments in mass immigration.

-Schepmans, Molenbeek's center-right mayor said many radicals passed through, taking advantage of the anonymity afforded by parts of the borough that are almost entirely Muslim.
+The district's mayor said many radicals in Molenbeek were just passing through, taking advantage of the anonymity afforded by areas of the borough almost entirely populated by Muslims.

-Criticism of authorities in Brussels and Molenbeek reflects in part Belgium's deep political and linguistic divide between Dutch- and French-speaking communities.

-Interior Minister Jambon is a Flemish nationalist who highlighted the success of efforts to break Islamist radical groups in Antwerp and other cities in Flanders.
-Only in largely in French-speaking Brussels, and particularly Molenbeek, until recently a fiefdom of the French-speaking Socialist party, was there still a problem, he said.

 The Belgian prosecutors would not say whether any of those arrested on Saturday were previously known to authorities.